joshuaivie/mv-wk4_Ilera-Search/README.md

 # Project: Ilera Search

-> Ilera Search is a make believe directory for nearby hospitals.
-It also allows users register in hospitals and book hospital appointments beforehand.
-Inspired by the UI designs for [Patashule](https://www.behance.net/gallery/25563385/PatashuleKE).
+> Ilera Search is a make-believe directory for nearby hospitals.
+It also allows users to register in hospitals and book hospital appointments beforehand.
+I was inspired by the UI designs for [Patashule](https://www.behance.net/gallery/25563385/PatashuleKE).
 My interpretation of the business requirements for my Microverse HTML and CSS module capstone project.

 ![screenshot](./screenshot.png?raw=true "Screenshot")

-Additional description about the project and its features.
+Here are some other descriptions of the project and its features.

 ## Built With